georges-stephan/swimlanes/README.md

 ```
 Python ui.MainUI
 ```
 From the root directory of this project to run the program.
+Windows users can link a shortcut to `swimlanes.vbs` instead of using the command line.